A CV is a job application document that outlines your experience and skills for potential employers.

 What’s more, if you’re rushing to refresh your CV to meet the deadline for an application, you’re likely to introduce typos and other errors because you have less time for proofreading.

 Updating your CV is straightforward.
-Here’s how:
+Here are the 7 key steps:

 2. Refresh your CV personal statement